zemian/ojet-7-gui/readme.md

 ## Related project

-I have done similar project with different exmaples on [Oracle JET 9](https://github.com/zemian/oraclejet-for-vuejs-examples) as well.
+I have done similar project in the past with different exmaples on [Oracle JET 9](https://github.com/zemian/oraclejet-for-vuejs-examples) as well.
 These examples are implemented using older KnockoutJS view models instead of Preact VDOM implementation.